dxfrontier/cds-ts-repository/README.md

 2. `Service` - Contains business logic implementations
 3. `Repository` - Will contain manipulation of entities through the utilization of [CDS-QL]

-A much more detailed version of this pattern can be found on [NPM] : TODO
+A much more detailed version of this pattern can be found on [CDS-TS-Dispatcher](https://google.com) : TODO

 <p align="right">(<a href="#readme-top">back to top</a>)</p>